It can be easy to forget important things: What time is that meeting? Where’s my phone? Did I pay my credit card bill yet?

 Automatic bill payment is an easy way to cross off one more “to do” from the list.
 First, it’s simply more convenient for a lot of people.
 Instead of remembering specific bill due dates and having to log in to different websites or sending paper checks through the mail, automating personal finances simplifies the experience.

-Putting bills on autopay can help avoid the stress over worrying if a bill got paid, of course, but it could even give finances an eco-friendly boost and reduce the number of paper bills mailed out.
+Putting bills on autopay can help avoid the worry about whether a bill got paid, of course, but it could even give finances an eco-friendly boost and reduce the number of paper bills mailed out.

 Plus, some creditors, such as federal student loan servicers, offer a discount for setting up automatic payments.
 In some cases, this is an interest rate reduction, which could help reduce the total amount of debt paid overtime.